Zir0-93/Tabster/README.md

 Translates tabular expressions into the [SMT Exchange format](http://smtlib.github.io/jSMTLIB/SMTLIBTutorial.pdf) descriptions which can be used as input to an SMT solver.
 Tabster can also solve these expressions if CVC4 is installed on your machine.

 ### Getting Started
+Import Tabster jar from /target folder.
+To build, run a maven build using goals:"clean compile assembly:single", this should produce the jar in the /target folder.
+Moving artifacts to maven soon.

 #### Converting a Tabular Expression to The SMT Exchange Format
 ```java